This article describes how to integrate Anodot and Microsoft Teams, and includes:

 When an event is triggered:

 - A webhook is sent by Anodot to the defined URL.

-- The webhook is received within MS Teams and is processed.
+- The webhook is received within Microsoft Teams and is processed.

 - Login to Anodot as an Admin user.

-- In the New MS Teams Instance screen, define the following:
+- In the New MS Teams Channel dialog, define the following:

-- Copy the MS Teams webhook URL you created in Sending Alerts from Anodot to a Microsoft Team.
+- Copy the Microsoft Teams webhook URL you created in Sending Alerts from Anodot to a Microsoft Team.

 - Choose a Time Zone.
 The Alert information will be displayed according to this time zone.